 As a fifth-generation family-business, we are committed to supporting the communities across the country we call home through sponsorships, grants, charitable donations, and colleague engagement as part of its extensive CSR programme.
 In 2022, our colleagues completed more than 108 days of volunteering and supported 20 charities and organisations.

-– a children and family charity – to fund two new roles supporting young people and disabled children.
+We also partnered with Action for Children – a children and family charity – to fund two new roles supporting young people and disabled children.
 More than 300 children and their families in the Glasgow and South Lanarkshire area have been supported as part of this partnership.

 We also supported Ayrshire Cancer Support with £6,650 of funding to create a new support service for children and young people.
 Our donation has contributed towards a range of developing services, including a newly hired Children and Young People Lead.
 This position plays a pivotal role in assisting the charity to provide well-being services and meaningful collaboration with children and young people.
 This includes building on existing children's services and connecting with the wider community to build an effective support network.